-Why Single Moms Should Not Feel Guilty For Filing Child Support
+Why You Shouldn't Feel Bad For Filing Child Support

 Disclosure: This post contains affiliate links.

-Why are single mother's demonized for holding deadbeat fathers accountable?
-Every day more and more single moms who are being shamed for evening thinking of filing for child support.
+Why are single mother's demonized for holding deadbeat fathers accountable for child maintenance?
+Every day more and more single moms who are being shamed for evening thinking of having the father make child support payments.
 Is it really okay that a fully-grown man, who is out there having his fun, abandon his responsibilities?

-Everyday social media displays more memes basically shaming single mother's who file for child support.
+Everyday social media displays more memes basically shaming single mother's who wants to collect for child maintenance.
 This topic is a tricky subject all around.
 A lot of people, parents, and non-parents see child support as a revenge tactic.
-Not as a means for the custodial parent to provide for the child.
+Not as a means for the custodial parent to provide for child maintenance.

 Why does it matter?
 And why is it any of anybody else’s business?
 It seems in today's world that child support equals bitter "baby mom".
 So now we have moms who want absolutely nothing to do with the dad, not file, and raise her children without any support; financial or physical.
 And we have moms who file for child support who feel the father should be held accountable.